 How to Help Your Child Get Better at Following Directions

 Trouble following directions can happen for lots of reason, and it can look different in different kids.
 But no matter why it’s happening, there are ways you can help your child improve.
-One helpful way to get kids’ attention is to ask them to look at you before you give a direction.
-It also helps to give short and simple instructions.
-Get more tips for

 When a child often doesn’t follow directions, it can be frustrating for everyone.
 Parents and caregivers can lose their patience or get angry.
 Kids can feel like they’re “bad” and always getting into trouble.
 They might also feel like there’s something wrong with them if they can’t get even simple things done.